Chang and Eng Bunker: Conflicts on tour

 In summer 1831, Hale took the twins on a retreat in Lynnfield, Massachusetts.
-While hunting game, they thought they were being taunted and harassed by over a dozen local men who had approached them, going on to strike a man named Elbridge Gerry with the butt of their gun.
+While hunting, they thought they were being taunted and harassed by over a dozen local men who had approached them, going on to strike a man named Elbridge Gerry with the butt of their gun.
 Gerry retaliated, throwing a heavy stone at one twin's head, drawing blood.
 The twins then fired at Gerry, though the gun was blank.
 The men ran off.
 The following day, one of the men pressed charges, alleging that the twins were at fault.
 A special court was convened, and the brothers were arrested for disturbing the peace and paid bond for good behavior.

 The Salem Mercury portrayed the twins as the victims of the Lynnfield incident; other papers followed suit.
 Two weeks after the event, Gerry published a letter titled "To the Public", saying that the twins had provoked the violence.
 Hale was angered that the twins had gotten into a situation in which their public image could be slandered.
 He resigned as their manager in September 1831 and was replaced by a friend, Charles Harris.
 Hale counseled Harris; for example, he could avoid paying a Virginia exhibition tax through careful marketing: he was to call the twins' tour a "business", not a "show".
 In the public eye, Abel Coffin, the man who first brought them to the United States, continued to serve as a father figure to the twins.

 The twins were soon involved in another conflict, during a performance in Alabama.
 A surgeon in attendance asked to conduct a close examination of the ligature connecting the twins.
 They refused, having not permitted close inspections for more than two years.
 Rising in anger, the doctor said, "You are all a set of impostors and pickpockets", and disorder erupted as guests threw objects across the room.
 The twins fled and later, because they probably were the first ones to disturb the peace, paid a good-behavior bond as ordered by a magistrate.